CVA6 RISC-V Virtualization: Architecture, Microarchitecture, and Design Space Exploration: CVA6 "From Scratch" Virtualization Support

-One of the major functional blocks of an MMU is the page-table walker (PTW).
+One of the major functional blocks of an MMU is the PTW.
 Fundamentally, the PTW is responsible for partitioning a virtual address accordingly to the specific topology and scheme (e.g., \textit{Sv39}) and then translating it into a physical address using the memory page tables structures.
-The Hypervisor extension specifies a new stage of translation (G-stage) that is used to translate guest-physical addresses into host-physical addresses.
-Our implementation supports \textit{Bare} translation mode (no G-stage) and \textit{Sv39x4}, which defines a 41-bit width maximum guest physical address space (virtual space already supported by the CVA6).
+The Hypervisor extension specifies a new translation stage (G-stage) used to translate guest-physical addresses into host-physical addresses.
+Our implementation supports \textit{Bare} translation mode (no G-stage) and \textit{Sv39x4}, which defines a 41-bit width maximum guest physical address space. \bs{As of this writing, the CVA6 only supported the \textit{Sv39} scheme for the 64-bit core, so we extended the implementation to support the \textit{Sv39x4}}.

-We extended the existing finite state machine (FSM) used to translate VA to PA and added only a new control state to keep track of the current stage of translation and assist the context switching between VS-Stage and G-Stage translations.
-With the G-stage in situ, it is mandatory to translate (i) the leaf GPA resulting from the VS-Stage translation but also (ii) all non-leaf PTE GPA used during the VS-Stage translation walk.
-To accomplish that, we identify three stages of translation that can occur during a PTW iteration: (i) \textit{VS-Stage} - the PTW current state is translating a guest virtual address into a GPA; (ii) \textit{G-Stage Intermed} - the PTW current state is translating non-leaf PTE GPA into HPA; and (iii) \textit{G-Stage Final} - the PTW current state is translating the final output address from VS-Stage into an HPA.
-It is worth noting if \textit{hgatp} is in Bare mode, no G-stage translation is in place, and we perform a standard VS-Stage translation.
-Once the nested walk completes, the PTW updates the TLB with the final PTE from VS-stage and G-stage, alongside the current address space identifier (ASID) and the VMID.
-One implemented optimization consists in storing the translation page size (i.e., 4KiB, 2MiB, and 1GiB) for both VS- and G-stages into the same TLB entry as well as permissions access bits for each stage.
-This helps to reduce the TLB hit time and improve hardware reuse.
+We extended the existing finite state machine (FSM) used to translate virtual addresses to physical addresses and added only a new control state to keep track of the current translation stage and assist the context switching between VS-Stage and G-Stage translations.
+With the G-stage in situ, it is mandatory to translate: (i) the resulting guest-physical address from the VS-Stage translation and (ii) all memory accesses made during the VS-Stage translation walk.
+To accomplish that, we identify three stages of translation that can occur during a PTW iteration: (i) \textit{VS-Stage} - the PTW current state is translating a guest-virtual address into a guest-physical address; (ii) \textit{G-Stage Intermed} - the PTW current state is translating memory access made from the VS-Stage during the walk to host-physical address; and (iii) \textit{G-Stage Final} - the PTW current state is translating the final output address from VS-Stage into a host-physical address.
+It is worth noting that if MMU is configured in Bare mode for the G-stage translation, we perform a standard S/VS-Stage translation.
+Once the nested walk completes, the PTW updates the TLB with the final PTE from VS-stage and G-stage, alongside the current Address Space Identifier (ASID) and the Virtual-Machine Identifier (VMID). \bs{ VMID tags each translation to a specific VM.} One implemented optimization consists of storing the translation page size (i.e., 4KiB, 2MiB, and 1GiB) for both VS- and G-stages into the same TLB entry and permissions access bits for each stage.